AashkaVadodaria/Research_Projects_aashka/README.md

-# Research_Projects_aashka
-A portfolio of research projects and reports by Aashka Vadodaria.
 # Aashka Vadodaria – Research Portfolio

 Welcome to my research portfolio!
 I'm a Master's student in International Economics at the University of Lille, with experience in public policy, data analysis, and economic research across Europe and India.
 This repository showcases selected academic work, policy reports, and data projects I've worked on.